Skip to content

 Customizations SHOULD always be made in a file named client.tsp alongside main.tsp.

-You can use @client and @operationGroup to restructure the client hierarchy.
+The @client and @operationGroup decorators allow you to totally restructure the client hierarchy.
 However, if any customizations are made, the client hierarchy will only reflect those customizations.
 The default behavior logic will no longer apply.

 If customizations are made, the client’s SDK namespace will follow the namespace decorated with @client or the namespace containing the interface decorated with @client.
 Similarly, the operation group’s SDK namespace follows the same logic for @operationGroup.
 You can override this using @clientNamespace if needed.